AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/page-properties.md

 ### Preview {#preview}

-When a Preview environment is enabled you will see:
+When a Preview environment is enabled you see the following:

 * Preview URL - the URL used for accessing the content on the Preview environment